Thorvi01/PhysioNet---CVPR/README.md

 ### Step 2: Reproduce the 2nd Place Solution (23.38 dB)

-To establish a strong baseline, we reproduced the 2nd place competition solution using their published code and weights.
-File: `inference_baseline.py`.
+To establish a strong baseline, I reproduced the 2nd place competition solution using their published code and weights.

 We assembled the pipeline from two sources:
 - **Stage 0+1** (preprocessing): hengck23's keypoint detection + grid rectification